 One of its two opposite faces each of cross-sectional area A is heated to temperature T1.
 Heat Q flows along its length L to opposite face at temperature T2 in t seconds.

 “The amount of heat that flows in unit time is called the rate of flow of heat.”

 Thus Rate of flow of heat = Q/t……….(1)

 It is observed that the rate at which heat flows through a solid object depends upon various factors.

-Larger cross sectional area A of a solid contains larger number of molecules and free electrons on each layer parallel to its cross sectional area and hence greater will be the rate of flow of heat through the solids.Thus:
+Larger cross-sectional area A of a solid contains a larger number of molecules and free electrons on each layer parallel to its cross-sectional area and hence greater will be the rate of flow of heat through the solids.Thus: